DDuongQuangMinh/Ethical_hacking-Assignment/backup.md

 # **Title: Defensive Strategies Against the 5 Phases of Ethical Hacking: A Security Perspective**

 # **1.Introduction**
 Cybersecurity threats are one of the major problems in different countries including strong technological thriving countries such as United State, United Kingdom, and Russia, which target individual, businesses, and governments, causing financial losses, reputational damage, and operational disruptions.
 As organizations continue to store vast amounts of sensitive data, Ethical Hacking plays a crucial role in cybersecurity to protect the information of company and customers by simulating real-world attack to identify vulnerabilities within systems, networks, and applicators.
 The goal of Ethical Hacking is to understand mindset or tactic of attackers to strengthen security and implement effective countermeasures.

-**Ethical Hacking is structured into five stage that mimic attack circuiting:**
+**Ethical Hacking is structured into five stage that mimic attack circuition:**
 1. Reconnaissance: Collecting target data such as IP address, or network detail by scanning techniques.
-2. Scanning and Enumeration: Analysing vulnerabilities of target system using tool like Nmap and Nessus.
+2. Scanning and Enumeration: Analyzing vulnerabilities of target system using tool like Nmap and Nessus.
 3. Gaining access: Gaining unauthorized access to target system through brute-force attack, SQL injection, misconfiguration.
 4. Maintaining access: Enhancing access by deploying backdoor, rootkits, or others stealth techniques can avoid detection.
 5. Cover track: Clearing track to evade detection.